brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 chance of sending the packet to spine-1, a 1/3rd chance for spine-2, and a 1/3rd chance for spine-3.
 If it happens to choose spine-1, the packet will be dropped, because spine-1 cannot get to leaf-3.

-Positive disaggregation deals with this situation as follows.
-In the following explanation we describe everything from the perspective of router spine-2, but the exact same sequence of steps happens on router spine-3 as well.
+Positive disaggregation deals with this situation as follows:

- 1. Router spine-2 detects that it can get to leaf-1 but router spine-1 cannot get to leaf-1.
-    Details of how this detection works exactly are given in the positive disaggregation feature guide.
-    Suffice it for now to say that router spine-2 does this by looking at the south node TIE from router spine-1 (which is reflected by the leaf node) and by comparing the set of adjacencies in spine-1's south node TIE with its own adjacencies.

- 2. What we want to achieve at this point is that the leaf routers send any traffic destined for leaf-3 to spine-2 and not to spine-1.
-In the case of positive disaggregation, this is achieved by router spine-2 sending a more spefic route for leaf-3's prefix 2.0.0.3/32 to all leaf nodes.
-    These are the green routes in the diagram.
+ 1. Spine-2 knows that its link to leaf-3 is still up.
+Spine-2 concludes: "I can still reach leaf-3.
+If anyone wants to send traffic to leaf-3, they can safely give it to me, and I will deliver it to leaf-3."

+ 2. Spine-2 also knows that the link from spine-1 to leaf-3 is down.
+How does spine-2 know this?
+    Because spine-2 can see the South-Node-TIE from spine-1 (it is reflected by the leaf nodes) which contains spine-1's adjacencies.
+Spine-2 conludes: "Spine-1 cannot reach leaf-3.
+If anyone wants to send traffic to leaf-3, they better not give it to leaf-1 because leaf-1 will blackhole that traffic."

+ 3. Spine-2, being a helpful and altruistic router thinks: "I must warn all the leaf routers!
+I must tell them that if they have any traffic to send to leaf-3, they better not give it to spine-1, but it is okay to give it to me!"

+ 4. How does spine-2 warn the leaf routers?
+By advertising a host-specific 2.0.0.3/32 route for leaf-1 to all leaf routers.
+This /32 host route more specific than the /0 default route.
+    Hence, all leaf routes will send traffic to leaf-3 via spine-2.
+Traffic for leaf-1 and leaf-2 still follows the default route and is ECMP'ed across all three spine routers.

- 3. Router spine-3 does the exact same thing as router spine-2: it also advertises a more speficic route 2.0.0.3/32 for leaf-3.
+ 5. Router spine-3 independently goes through the exact sequence of steps as spine-2: it also advertises a host-specific route 2.0.0.3/32 for leaf-3.

- 4. All leaf routers, including leaf-1, end up with an ECMP 2.0.0.3/32 route that send the traffic to spine-2 and spine-3 but not spine-1, thus avoiding blackholing traffic for leaf-1.
+ 6. After everything has converged, the leaf routers will end up with an ECMP 2.0.0.3/32 route for leaf-3 that ECMP's the traffic across spine-2 and spine-3 (but not spine-1).

-    Note that traffic to leaf-2 still follows the default route and uses all three spine routers.
+Note that step 5 takes place independently and asynchronously on each spine routers.
+Thus, as the positive disaggregation process is converging, the host-specific positive disaggregate route starts out with a single next-hop, then two ECMP next-hop, until it finally ends up with N-1 ECMP next-hops where N is the number of spine routers.

+This can be a problem.
+The traffic that used to be spread out over N routers is temporarily concentrated on a single spine router, then two spine routers, until it is finally spread out again over N-1 spine routers.
+This is referred to as the "transitory incast" problem.
+Later we will see how negative disaggregation avoids this problem.

+### Negative disaggregation

 ## Example network